mloy/streaming-spec/complex_types.md

 }
 ~~~~

-Transferred signal data for one signal value: One abolute time stamp and three double values.
+Transferred signal data for one signal value: One absolute time stamp and three double values.

 ~~~~
 time stamp (uint64)